MetPX/sarracenia/doc/sr_sender.1.rst

 The primary purpose of this program is to replicate (or partially replicate) a pump onto another that would not be allowed to acquire the products directly (PAZ, or firewalled network pump)...
-But we discovered that, if we do not have to repost the notification, it can serves as a product dissiminator.
+But we discovered that, if we do not have to repost the notification, it can serves as a product disseminator.
 For this second objective we added **metpx-sundew** like options and option behaviors.

 The **sr_sender** command takes two argument: a configuration file described below,